fhiso/sources-and-citations/creators-name.md

 whatever form it is given in the work.
-It is normal for any titles or post-nominals to be dropped unless they are necessary to distinguish two people of the same name, but the `CreatorsName` format does not enforce that.  [*Example &mdash;* The *natural version* of the name of British medievalist David Dumville is "`David Dumville`".
-The quotation marks do not form part of the syntax.]
+It is normal for any titles or post-nominals to be dropped unless they are necessary to distinguish two people of the same name, but the `CreatorsName` format does not enforce that.

+{.example} The *natural version* of the name of British medievalist David Dumville is "`David Dumville`".
+The quotation marks do not form part of the syntax.

 The **bibliographic version** of a name is normally produced by reordering the *natural version* of the name to bring the most